TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Tags/Index.rst

 Used to create custom tags and define how they should be parsed.
 This is used in conjunction with *parseFunc*.

+The best known is the "link" tag, which is used to create links.

 .. ### BEGIN~OF~TABLE ###